jordimarimon/ts-ast-parser/README.md

 ## What it is

-Simplifies the TypeScript AST generated from the TypeScript compiler to help extract helpful metadata.
+Simplifies the TypeScript AST generated from the TypeScript compiler for information that may be useful.

-This metadata then can be used to generate documentation.
+This information then can be used to generate documentation.

 ## Features